Giving great guided tours can be challenging enough; putting live guides in factory tours settings increases this challenge.

-Guides must be alert, informative, responsive and ensure that the work flow of normal operations is not disrupted.
-Factory environments can have temperature extremes, odd, loud sounds or sights and smells, creating a variety of distractions for visitors.
-This makes it challenging for tour guides to deliver great experiences consistently.
+Tour guides are alert, informative, and responsive to ensure that the workflow on the factory floor continues without disruption.
+Many factory environments have temperature extremes, odd, loud sounds or sights, and smells, creating a variety of distractions for visitors.
+These distractions make it challenging for tour guides to deliver exceptional experiences consistently.

-If you’re looking to improve your factory tours, keep reading to learn how to take your audio tours to the next level.
+If you’re looking to improve your factory tours, keep reading to learn how to take your guided tours to the next level.

-1. Create a Consistent Path For Your Tour
+1. Create a Consistent Path For Your Factory Tours

-First, (and arguably most important), you should have a tour plan which includes the path or layout of your tour, as well as a script.
-The path should minimize disruptions and maintain a safe viewing distance from employees and factory equipment.
-This will help the tour guide and employees distinguish visitors on a busy factory floor.
-As well, gathering points should be planned for tour stops that do not impede work traffic and allow for good visibility.
-The script does not need to be formal, but each area should have details that your visitors would be interested in hearing about.
-The most successful factory tours have guides that know how to deliver great scripted stories.
+First, (and arguably most important), you should have a tour plan which includes the path or layout of your tour, as well as a well-written script.
+The pathway should minimize disruptions and maintain a safe viewing distance from employees and factory equipment.
+Marking this route will help tour guides and employees distinguish visitors on a busy factory floor.
+As well, create a gathering point plan for tour stops that do not impede work traffic and allow for proper visibility of larger tour groups.

 2. Cover All Safety Items

 At the beginning of your factory tours, have guides introduce themselves, warmly greeting guests.
 Build a rapport with your visitors and ensure that your staff covers the essential occupational health and safety items, such as walking path, signage, required safety gear, emergency procedures, and any obstacles on the tour to avoid (we avoided forklifts and roaming robots in Kentucky).

 When leading visitors’, be aware of people lagging behind who may be distracted by your foreign environment.
 Make sure everyone has arrived at the gathering point before speaking about your next Point of Interest.